Stability of a cross-diffusion system and approximation by repulsive random walks: a duality approach: Main objects and results

 is satisfied, then we have the stability estimate

-where the constant behind $\lesssim$ depends only on $a_{ij},d_i,\|\bar{u}\|_{L^\infty(Q_T)},\|\bar{v}\|_{L^\infty(Q_T)}$, and $\vertiii{\cdot}_T$ is defined by \eqref{eq:tripnorm}.
+where the constant behind $\lesssim$ depends only on $a_{ij},d_i,\|u\|_{L^\infty(Q_T)},\|v\|_{L^\infty(Q_T)}$, and $\vertiii{\cdot}_T$ is defined by \eqref{eq:tripnorm:det}.
 In particular, if a bounded non-negative solution satisfies \eqref{ineq:small} then, there is no other bounded non-negative solution sharing the same initial data. \end{thm} \begin{rmk} In case of equality in the smallness condition \eqref{ineq:small}, uniqueness remains but the stability estimate controls only the $H^{-1}$ part of the $\vertiii{\cdot}_T$ norm. \end{rmk} The proof of Theorem~\ref{thm:sktstab} relies on a generalized duality lemma presented in Subsection~\ref{subsec:contset} and on the concept of \emph{dual solutions} developed in \cite{moussa_nonloc_tri}, for the Kolmogorov equation.
 The uniqueness result contained in Theorem~\ref{thm:sktstab} is conditional: \emph{if} there exists a bounded (non-negative) solution $(\overline{u},\overline{v})$ satisfying \eqref{ineq:small}, then it is unique in the class of bounded weak solutions.
 The existence of \emph{global} bounded solutions for the SKT system is a long standing challenge in the context of cross-diffusion systems.
 Partial results are known, in the wake of the quest of even more regular solutions (which are in particular bounded), like \cite{HoanNguPha} or \cite{louwin} that we already cited.
 In the weak solutions setting, the paper \cite{jungzamp} gives sufficient --yet restrictive-- conditions on the coefficients of the SKT system to ensure boundedness.
-Since the previous results are rather constraining on the coefficients, we prefer to rely on Amann's theory \cite{amann90,amann90b} and understand Theorem~\ref{thm:sktstab} as a \emph{local} result which holds for sufficiently small initial data.
-Indeed, Amann's theory proves existence of regular solutions, which exist at least in a neighborhood of the origin.
-Starting from an initial data satisfying \eqref{ineq:small}, we recover in this way a small interval on which the estimates remains valid.
+Since the previous results are rather constraining on the coefficients, we prefer to rely on Amann's theory \cite{amann90,amann90b} and understand Theorem~\ref{thm:sktstab} as a \emph{local} result which holds for initial data satisfying \eqref{ineq:small}.
+However, we emphasize that the condition \eqref{ineq:small} is considerably less restrictive that the standard perturbative assumptions considered for cross-diffusion systems and we call it for this reason a \emph{non-perturbative smallness condition}.
+This condition does not apply to both species but only on the product of the densities: one of the two functions $u$ and $v$ can be huge.
+Secondly, the stability and uniqueness result contained in Theorem~\ref{thm:sktstab} is not of a "weak-strong" type: both solutions are weak (only bounded, no \emph{a priori} assumptions on the spatial derivatives) which is, as far as our knowledge goes, a substantial step in the analysis of cross-diffusion systems.
+Indeed, because of the stiffness of those systems a common strategy to recover a well-posedness result is to impose on the coefficients or the solution itself a constraint ensuring that the total system is uniformly elliptic in the sense that it can be written as $\partial_t U - \textnormal{div}(A(U)\nabla U) =0$ with a diffusion matrix $A(U)$ uniformly positive, that is satisfying $\langle A(U)X,X\rangle\gtrsim\|X\|_2^2$ pointwisely for $X\in\RR^2$.
+In our case a direct computation shows that the matrix $A(U) = A(u,v)$ is For non-negative densities $u$ and $v$, the trace of the previous matrix field is positive, so its positiveness (as a quadratic form) is equivalent to $\det(A(U)+A(U)^T)>0$, that is $4(d_1+a_{12}v)(d_2+a_{21}u) \geq (a_{21}u + a_{12}v)^2$.
+Since this inequality is trivially true for $(u,v)=0$, the previous computation paves the way to well-posedness results for small enough densities or strong enough self-diffusion w.r.t. the cross-diffusion coefficients (see \emph{e.g.} \cite{berbur,pham_temam_unique,chen_jun_unique_bis}).
+In all these results, the setting in which the solution are built is in fact strongly elliptic and in the best case, a weak-strong uniqueness result is obtained (see \emph{e.g.} \cite{berbur}).
+In our case, the condition \eqref{ineq:small} does not ensure strong ellipticity for the system: $v$ could be very small and $u$ very large and still we could have $4(d_1+a_{12}v)(d_2+a_{21} u) < (a_{21} u + a_{12} v)^2$.
+In particular, our stability result is of weak-weak type.
 As the proof of Theorem~\ref{thm:sktstab} (which is done in Subsection~\ref{subsec:contset}) is totally insensitive to the dimension $d$, it is here stated in full generality.
-However, the remaining part of the paper (which deals with the approximation of the SKT system by stochastic processes) will focus on the case $d=1$.
+However, the remaining part of the paper is sensitive to the dimension and will focus on the case $d=1$.
+It deals with the approximation of the SKT system by stochastic processes.\\